Austin Apartments That Actually Allow Large Dogs (Verified List)

 What Austin apartments have no pet weight limit?

-Several Austin apartment communities advertise no weight limit, though policies change and should be verified before applying.
-Properties in Cedar Park, Round Rock, and along the Manchaca Road corridor in South Austin tend to have the most relaxed weight policies.
+Several Austin apartment communities advertise no weight limit, though policies change β€” always verify before applying.
+Properties in Cedar Park, Round Rock, and along the Manchaca Road corridor in South Austin offer the most relaxed weight policies.
 Our database at search.austinapartments.com lets you filter by pet policy details.
 The quick-filter table at the top of this page sorts all listed communities by weight limit.

 Do any Austin apartments allow pit bulls?